 Strawberry Rhubarb Cobbler ~ it’s one of the joys of the season, with juicy ruby red strawberries and rhubarb bubbling up around a flaky biscuit dough, what are you waiting for?

 Don’t you love that first whiff of change in the air when a new season arrives?
-For me it’s just as thrilling when I make the first favorite recipe of the season — Strawberry Rhubarb Cobbler is the very essence of spring.
 The minute I saw the crimson juices bubbling away in the skillet it all came flooding back to me, strawberry and rhubarb are phenomenal together.
 Not only do they create this glorious hybrid rosy pinky peach color, but the sweet of the strawberry tames the tang of the rhubarb and the two are better together than apart, like the best of marriages.

 The biscuit topping on this cobbler is very easy to make, and it can be used to top all kinds of fruit.
 Don’t try to get it perfectly round or even, the dough is supposed to look a little ragged, and the reward for not working it too much is a tender, flaky texture.